myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Remote Control

-In addition to monitoring Sensor devices, the Cayenne API also supports Actuators.
+In addition to monitoring Sensor devices, the Cayenne REST API also supports Actuators.
 Actuators devices allow you to not only monitor the status of the actuator, but also to remotely control their state.
 For example, you can remotely lock or unlock a Door Lock, or change the brightness of a Light.
 The Tank Monitoring sample app includes an example of a Door Lock that we can exmaine.
 From the *Status* screen we see that there is a toggle shown next to the **Gate Lock** device.
 The user is able to tap on this button to switch the current lock state of the device.
-Let's take a look at how this is accomplish using the Cayenne API.
+Let's take a look at how this is accomplish using the Cayenne REST API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525074533/Tank-Monitoring-Status-screen-actuator-highlight.png" width="492" height="615" alt="Sample App Device History screen"><br/><br/></p>